ViniChab/ViniChab/README.md

 ## Who am I?
 I am a Front End developer with 4+ years of experience, who already worked with small startups and big companies.
 I have a degree in System Analysis and Development.

-I love coding.
-Now that I've graduated, I have more free time to work on personal projects, and continue growing and learning!
-I aspire to be a great developer - and a great person, I have no issues with anybody, and always intend on having friendly relationships.
+I love coding, always working on personal projects and seeking more knowledge.
+I aspire to be a great developer - and an awesome guy to work with, I have no issues with anybody, and always intend on building friendly relations.

-Besides coding, I really like playing video games and going to the beach with my wife :)
+Besides coding, I really like playing video games and going to the beach :)

 If you need something, don't be shy, DM me on linkedin at any time!